pytest-native reference #

 --data-dirtextresolved at runtimeDirectory for Parquet results (default: platform data dir)

---producttextProduct ID or YAML path.
-Bare id looks up products/<id>.yaml; a value with / or .yaml/.yml is used as an explicit path.
+--parttextPart ID or YAML path.
+Bare id looks up parts/<id>.yaml; a value with / or .yaml/.yml is used as an explicit path.

 --guardbandtext'0'Default guardband percentage